IDREsandbox/vsim/docs/modelview.md

 - Narratives/Slides/Labels are based on our MVC
 - Embedded Resources

+TODO:
+- I recently removed osg serializers -> our stuff doesn't need to inherit Group or osg::Node, sooo... there are many options to explore now

 ### Model

 The model is the osg tree.
 Data nodes like NarrativeSlide emit signals when data changes.
 Commands operate on the data and allow for undo/redo of changes.
 There are generic template commands in Commands.h.